-To ensure energy efficiency in all new construction, reconstruction, and replacement activities, MEDC will adopt one of the standards allowed by HUD and/or more strict
+To ensure energy efficiency in all new construction, reconstruction, and replacement activities, MEDC will adopt one of the standards allowed by HUD and/or more strict standards required by the State of Michigan.
+These standards will be detailed in program guidelines.

 For rehabilitation construction, in order to promote water and energy conservation and indoor air quality, the state will follow the HUD CPD Green Building Retrofit Checklist to the extent applicable to the rehabilitation work undertaken, including the use of mold resistant products when replacing surfaces such as drywall.
-When older or obsolete products are replaced as part of the rehabilitation work, rehabilitation is required to use ENERGY STAR-labeled, WaterSense-labeled, or Federal Energy Management Program (FEMP)-designated products and appliances or other equivalent.
+When older or obsolete products are replaced as part of the rehabilitation work, rehabilitation is required to use ENERGY STAR-labeled, WaterSenselabeled, or Federal Energy Management Program (FEMP)-designated products and appliances or other equivalent.

-4.5.6.3 Enforcement of Resilient Building Codes
+Enforcement of Resilient Building Codes